open/close all folders

 - Cool Uncle: Averted.
 The Abbott isn't a horrible person, but not exactly "Mr. Warm" even to his own nephew.

-- Jerk with a Heart of Gold: The Abbott is a stern, no-nonsense man with a stubborn disposition, but end the end he does mean well.
+- Jerk with a Heart of Gold: The Abbott is a stern, no-nonsense man with a stubborn disposition, but in the end he does mean well.

 - Perpetual Frowner: Never see him smile once.
 Until Brendan's return.

-- Cool Old Guy: A lot more warmer than the Abbott.
+- Cool Old Guy: A lot warmer than the Abbott.

 - Cats Are Snarkers: Of the Silent Snarker variety.

-- Defrosting Ice Cat: She really starts to warm off Brendan.
+- Defrosting Ice Queen: She really starts to warm off Brendan.
 Eventually, after Aidan's death, she now travels with an adult Brendan.